hansroh/skitai/README.rst

   - was.mongodb ()
   - was.redis ()
   - was.sqlite3 ()
-  - was.backend (): if you make alias for your database, you needn't specify db type, just use backend ()
+  - was.db (): if you make alias for your database, you needn't specify db type, just use db ()

 - Websocket